Module PY1802-KP08

 Contents of teaching:

-- - Statistical analysis of correlation and difference hypotheses
+- Statistical analysis of hypotheses regarding associations and differences

 Qualification-goals/Competencies: